quicwg/base-drafts/draft-ietf-quic-transport.md

 used to amplify the volume of data that an attacker can generate toward a victim.

-Thus, on receiving and decrypting a packet from an unvalidated address, the server MUST immediately validate the client's new address to confirm the client's possession of the new address.
+As described in {{migration-response}}, a server is required to validate the client's new address to confirm the client's possession of the new address.
 Until a client's address is deemed valid, the server MUST limit the rate at which it sends data to this address.
 The server MUST NOT send more than a minimum congestion window's worth of data per estimated RTO period (as defined